Utopia Planitia

 The Utopia basin is estimated to have formed around 4.3-4.1 billion years ago.
 The impactor was likely around 400-700 km in diameter.
 The basin was subsequently mostly filled in, resulting in a mascon (a strong positive gravity anomaly) detectable by orbiting satellites.

 Many rocks at Utopia Planitia appear perched, as if wind removed much of the soil at their bases.
 A hard surface crust is formed by solutions of minerals moving up through soil and evaporating at the surface.
 Some areas of the surface exhibit scalloped topography, a surface that looks like it was carved out by an ice cream scoop.
 This surface is thought to have formed by the degradation of an ice-rich permafrost.
 Many features that look like pingos on the Earth are found in Utopia Planitia (~35–50° N; ~80–115° E).

 On November 22, 2016, NASA reported finding a large amount of underground ice in the Utopia Planitia region.
 The volume of water detected has been estimated to be equivalent to the volume of water in Lake Superior.

+In 2026, research was published that showed a sort of "bathtub ring" in parts of Utopia.
+This was interpreted to be deposits of Manganese oxides that were deposited by an ocean.
+Manganese oxides can act as marker for past oceans, especially around ancient water-air boundaries.
+Manganese minerals react easily with oxygen.
+In oxygen-poor water, manganese remains in its dissolved, soluble form.
+But, when oxygen becomes available it is oxidized into insoluble solid oxides, which can become signatures of water activity.
+The team involved analyzed short-wave infrared (SWIR) data from China's Zhurong rover, ESA's OMEGA orbiter and NASA's CRISM orbiter to map the Manganese (hydr)oxides.
+They estimated that the ocean lasted around 0.8–1.5 million years.